Isolation and Quarantine Guidance

 Students

-Students living on-campus in the residence halls are eligible to stay at a designated hotel off-campus or residence hall at no charge.
+Students living on-campus in the residence halls are eligible to stay at a designated isolation space at no charge.
+The Resident Director on call or their designee will coordinate isolation for those living in residence halls who wish to have an isolation room.

 - If a student has a meal plan, the cost of meals is covered by their meal plan.
 A meal swipe will be taken for each meal delivered.